wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/jumpcloud.rst

       - **Custom rules**: Click **Add new rule** to expand this field.
       - **User field**: ``backend_roles``
       - **Search operation**: ``FIND``
       - **Value**: Assign the value of the Department field in OneLogin configuration.
-In our case, this is ``wazuh-admin``.
+In our case, this is ``Wazuh admins``.

       .. thumbnail:: /images/single-sign-on/jumpcloud/Wazuh-role-mapping.png
-         :title: Wazuh role mapping
+         :title: Create Wazuh role mapping
-         :alt: Wazuh role mapping
+         :alt: Create Wazuh role mapping
          :align: center
          :width: 80%